dtomschitz/ngx-drawing-grid/README.md

 export class AppModule {}
 ```

+You can now access the `DrawingGridService` in order to modify the pixels of the grid.
 ```typescript
 import { Component, ElementRef, OnInit } from '@angular/core';
 import { Subject } from 'rxjs';